 Which means we’re working in the dark.

-When a man commits a crime – most violent criminals are men – and we apprehend, convict, and jail him, we as a government answer an unasked question: After he gets out, what kind of criminal, and what kind of crime do we want?
-Given our penal system, ‘No more crime’ is the least likely outcome.
+When a man commits a crime – most violent criminals are men – and we apprehend, convict, and jail him, we as a government answer an unasked question: After he gets out, What kind of criminal do we want?
+Or perhaps more specifically, What kind of crime do we want?
+Given our penal system, ‘No more crime’ is an unlikely outcome.

-Many criminals are illiterate.
+Consider that many criminals are illiterate.
 Few have any useful education.
 In many prisons, particularly those that house the worst offenders, the brutality inside often schools them to become worse criminals.
 If they join a prison gang, when they get out they have a ready-made syndicate waiting for them.
+It is criminal dehabilitation.

 For the rest of them, they have a criminal record, and few marketable skills.
 Who’s going to hire them?
 And the strict conditions of a parole make it very hard for them to keep from being sent back.

 No money, no job, no education, almost no options.
-Forget about the criminal: What would you do?
+Forget the criminal: What would you do?

 And it’s not necessarily insanity.
 Or rather, when it is it’s garden-variety, normal insanity.
 In fact, that may be the definition of normal insanity, not paying attention to what’s happening around us.
 We all do it.